We can’t force our sexual attractions. Most of us have learned that the hard way.

-When we build muscle through exercise, our body creates new capillaries to feed that muscle.
+When we build a muscle through exercise, our body creates new capillaries to feed it.
 When we create new love, something similar happens.
-New neural pathways, emotional pathways, new rituals, sense memories and needs get created.
+New neural pathways, emotional pathways, new rituals, sense memories, and needs get created.
 An entire web of new connections is created, as our hearts allow this once-stranger to become our loved one.
 We become specialized in them in so many ways.
-That’s why breakups can hurt with real physical pain; these lovingly-built tendrils are being ripped out, and that experience is anguish.
+That’s why breakups can hurt with real physical pain—these lovingly-built tendrils are ripped out, and that experience is anguish.

 In many attractions of inspiration, it can take time for our attraction to build.
-In such cases, it can be difficult to stay; to resist fleeing in search of something more clear-cut.
-As a result, many potentially wonderful relationships get cut off before ever being given a chance.
-The truth is that we can deepen our healthy attractions, and we can intensify the passion in those attractions.
+In such cases, it can be difficult to resist fleeing in search of something more clear-cut.
+As a result, many potentially wonderful relationships are cut off before ever being given a chance.
+The truth is that we can deepen our healthy attractions, and intensify their passion.

 Think emotionally, but think physically too.
-What parts of their body attract you?
-What would you like to do with those parts?
 Take time to let your fantasies unfurl.
 You might simply want to hold hands at the movies.
-Or to kiss, or just gently touch lips for a long time.
-You might desire to touch and caress a part of your partner’s body, or have your partner do the same to you.
-You might imagine quick hot sex, long, lazy sex, or a really kinky fantasy.
-Honor whatever you’re imagining, and, as appropriate, see if you can ask for what you want—and no more.
-That’s how we can grow our passion.
+Or to kiss, or just gently touch for a long time.
+You might imagine quick hot sex or long, lazy sex Honor whatever you’re imagining, and, as appropriate, see if you can ask for what you want—that’s how we can grow our passion.

-I would also advise against having full sex for at least the first five or six dates.
-When we desire someone and then postpone the sex, surprising new pathways of attraction form.
+My advice: When we desire someone and then postpone the sex (for at least five or six dates), surprising new pathways of attraction form.
 It’s a great way to grow passion.
-More important, having sex too early is like Miracle-Gro for our fear of intimacy.
+More important, having sex too early is like Miracle-Gro for any fear of intimacy we might have.
 It makes us want to flee.
-So go slowly on the outside, but allow yourself free rein in your fantasy life!
+So go slowly on the outside, but allow yourself free rein in your fantasy life.